Experiences & Suggestions: Manufacturing in China

 Q: Thanks for taking the time to share your experiences of Manufacturing in China.
 Would you recommend anything other than the usual DHL/FedEx/...
 To ship samples from the factory?

 A: Usually, I want my samples fast and in good condition.
 I'm usually willing to trade money for time.
 So FedEx/DHL/UPS are what I lean toward.
 For cheaper, SF Express is usually cheaper.
-DHL has a lot of presence in China, so the factory likely can do that quicker and a bit cheaper than FedEx/UPS.
+DHL has a lot of presence in China, so the factory likely can do that quickly and a bit cheaper than FedEx/UPS.
 For samples, I just ask the factory to tell me the express shipping cost to use their agent.
 Sadly, my DHL account only has discounts on us-originating shipments.

 Hope all those experiences and suggestions of Manufacturing in China will do some help for you when choosing a China factory.